-Carbon's ability to form highly directional bonds in several different hybridizations yields a diverse panoply of molecular frameworks in zero, one, two, and three dimensions including adamantanes, fullerenes, nanotubes, nanohoops,7-9 graphene, graphane, covalent organic frameworks,13-15 and their ultimate ancestors graphite and diamond; these have garnered justifiably broad and deep interest in the scientific community.
-Saturated carbon nanothreads, which fill the one-dimension/sp entry in this matrix of dimensionality and hybridization, were first synthesized by high-pressure solid-state polymerization of benzene.
-Since then, a wide diversity of nanothreads consisting primarily of sp-hybridized carbon have been synthesized by pressure-induced polymerization of aromatic molecules (e.g. pyridine, thiophene and aniline).18-22 co-crystals (e.g. naphthalene-octafluoronaphthalene, phenol-pentafluorophenol),23-26 and a strained saturated hydrocarbon, cubane.
-Pressure-induced solid-state reaction thus appears to be a general means of obtaining ordered packings of one-dimensional, high-aspect ratio diamond-like backbones decorated with diverse heteroatoms and functional groups, living at the threshold of thickness where framework rigidity first emerges in solids, a regime rife with promise for novel chemical and physical properties.28-31 Advances in our understanding of nanothread synthesis - including the roles of temperature, aromaticity, molecular stacking geometry,23-26 compression rate,16, 17, 22, 24 and uniaxiality of stress16, 17, 20, 22 - have been accompanied by substantial reductions in synthesis pressure, convincing demonstrations of sp character, and initial ascertainments of axial periodicity, but not yet by a clear determination of the precise atomic structure of regular, periodic regions of saturated thread backbone.
+Carbon's ability to form highly directional bonds in several different hybridizations yields a diverse panoply of molecular frameworks in zero, one, two, and three dimensions, including adamantanes, ^{1, 2} fullerenes, ^{3, 4} nanotubes, ^{5, 6} nanohoops, 7-9 graphene, 10 graphane, ^{11, 12} covalent organic frameworks, 13-15 and their ultimate ancestors graphite and diamond; these have garnered justifiably broad and deep interest in the scientific community.
+Saturated carbon nanothreads, which fill the one-dimension/sp3 entry in this matrix of dimensionality and hybridization, were first synthesized by high-pressure solid-state polymerization of benzene.
+16,17 Since then, a wide variety of nanothreads consisting primarily of sp3-hybridized carbon have been synthesized by pressure-induced polymerization of aromatic molecules (e.g., pyridine, thiophene and aniline), 18-22 co-crystals (e.g., naphthalene-octafluoronaphthalene, phenol-pentafluorophenol), 23-27 and a strained saturated hydrocarbon, cubane.
+28 Pressure-induced solid-state reaction thus appears to be a general means of obtaining ordered packings of one-dimensional, high-aspect ratio diamond-like backbones decorated with diverse heteroatoms and functional groups, living at the threshold of thickness where framework rigidity first emerges in solids, a regime rife with promise for novel chemical and physical properties.
+29-32 Advances in our understanding of nanothread synthesis - including the roles of temperature, 19, 21 aromaticity, 22 molecular stacking geometry, 23-26 compression rate, 16, 17, 22, 24 and uniaxiality of stress 16, 17, 20, 22 - have been accompanied by substantial reductions in synthesis pressure, convincing demonstrations of sp3 character, ^{33, 18-22} and initial ascertainments of axial periodicity,27 but not vet by a clear determination of the precise atomic structure of regular, periodic regions of saturated thread backbone.

-Mass spectrometry of furan-derived threads indicates molecular weights of about 6 kDa, consistent with ~100 furan units in the backbone, but the detailed molecular structure has to date only been constrained by inferences as to the cross-sectional shape that follow from detailed analysis of their crystalline packing.
-Three structures based on [4+2] cycloaddition pathways have been proposed, varying in the relative placement of oxygen atoms down the nanothread axis.
+For furan-derived nanothreads, mass spectrometry indicates molecular weights of about 6 kDa, consistent with ~100 furan units in the backbone, 22 but the detailed molecular structure has to date only been constrained by inferences as to the cross-sectional shape that follow from detailed analysis of their crystalline packing.
+22 Three structures based on [4+2] cycloaddition pathways have been proposed, varying in the relative placement of oxygen atoms down the nanothread axis.
 These threads were termed syn, anti, and syn/anti, wherein syn has eclipsed oxygens and anti has oxygen atoms alternating across the thread backbone.
 The intermediate syn/anti case has oxygen atoms alternating in pairs.
 After slow decompression from 15 GPa to 1.5 GPa, a sharp six-fold diffraction pattern is observed in situ.
 Comparison of the experimentally observed d-spacings of Friedel pairs to those obtained from atomistic simulations of the proposed structures suggested anti and syn/anti as candidate structures, but could not distinguish between them or variants thereof.
-Molecular-level information of sufficient fidelity to determine a precise nanothread structure - below the current resolution limit of electron microscopy in these systems and beyond the information so-far obtained from XRD has been lacking to date for any nanothread type.
-Here we report solid-state NMR measurements of isotopically enriched furan nanothreads that answer this call.
+22 Molecular-level information of sufficient fidelity to determine a precise nanothread structure - below the current resolution limit of electron microscopy in these systems and beyond the information so-far obtained from XRD has been lacking to date for any nanothread type.
+Here we report solid-state NMR measurements of isotopically enriched furan-derived nanothreads that answer this call.